spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 In this guide, we create the stream defined earlier and then create a new `http-transformer` source application that encapsulates the original transformer expression as two `java.util.Function` instances.
 A new stream is deployed to do the same processing but now using only two applications instead of three.

-For this guide we assume that the respective `http`, `transformer`, and `log` applications have already been imported and registered with Spring Cloud Data Flow, as described in the [Installation guide](%currentPath%/installation/).
+For this guide, we assume that the respective `http`, `transformer`, and `log` applications have already been imported and registered with Spring Cloud Data Flow, as described in the [Installation guide](%currentPath%/installation/).

 ## Using Three Applications